WarriorFunder Project Application

 Team Participation

-Project campaigns run for 30 days but projects require a full 8-10 weeks of focused work before and after the campaign.
-The project creator will need to provide updates and remain actively engaged (new videos, social media postings such as Twitter and Facebook, campus events, and email).
-It is recommended that the project creator commit 1 hour per day and each team member commit 30-60 minutes per day for the length of the active campaign.
+Project campaigns run for anywhere from 30 days to 90 dyas, but projects require weeks of focused work before and after the campaign.
+The project creator will need to provide updates and remain actively engaged (new videos, social media postings such as Twitter and Facebook, campus events, and email) in order to have a successful campaign.

 Project Materials